RxSwiftCommunity/RxGRDB/README.md

 To function correctly, RxGRDB requires that a unique [database connection] is kept open during the whole duration of the observation.

-**To define which part of the database should be observed, you provide a database request.** Requests can be expressed with GRDB's [query interface], as in `Player.all()`, or with SQL, as in `SELECT * FROM players`.
-Both would observe the full "players" database table.
+**To define which part of the database should be observed, you provide a database request.** Requests can be expressed with GRDB's [query interface], as in `Player.all()`, or with SQL, as in `SELECT * FROM player`.
+Both would observe the full "player" database table.
 Observed requests can involve several database tables, and generally be as complex as you need them to be.

 **Change notifications may happen even though the request results are the same.** RxGRDB often notifies of *potential changes*, not of *actual changes*.
 A transaction triggers a change notification if and only if a statement has actually modified the tracked tables and columns by inserting, updating, or deleting a row.

-For example, if you track `Player.select(max(scoreColumn))`, then you'll get a notification for all changes performed on the `score` column of the `players` table (updates, insertions and deletions), even if they do not modify the value of the maximum score.
-However, you will not get any notification for changes performed on other database tables, or updates to other columns of the `players` table.
+For example, if you track `Player.select(max(scoreColumn))`, then you'll get a notification for all changes performed on the `score` column of the `player` table (updates, insertions and deletions), even if they do not modify the value of the maximum score.
+However, you will not get any notification for changes performed on other database tables, or updates to other columns of the `player` table.

 It is possible to avoid notifications of identical consecutive values.
 For example you can use the [`distinctUntilChanged`](http://reactivex.io/documentation/operators/distinct.html) operator of RxSwift.
 You can also let RxGRDB perform efficient deduplication at the database level: see the documentation of each reactive method for more information.